ukoloff/win-ca/README.md

 Unlike [Ruby][], [Node.js][] on Windows **allows** HTTPS requests out-of-box.
-But it is implemented in a rather bizzare way -
+But it is implemented in a rather bizzare way:

 > Node uses a
 > [statically compiled, manually updated, hardcoded list][node.pem]